Introduction

 Midwest Industrial Supply, Inc.

 Midwest Industrial Supply is well-known in bulk material handling for dust control and freeze-control chemical products.
-Its conveyor belt deicer portfolio includes Ice Free Conveyor (glycol-based, freeze point < -50°F) and Ice Fyghter D (diethylene glycol, freeze point < -41°F).
+Its conveyor deicer portfolio includes Ice Free Conveyor, which Midwest currently markets for preventing belt icing and removing buildup on idlers and pulleys down to -70°F.

 For delivery, Midwest offers Cobra Winter Spray Systems in Auto-Spray, Press-and-Go, and Manual configurations, letting operations scale automation to fit their maintenance capacity.
 On-site application services and custom delivery programs are also available.